Drop-in Groups

 Time: 7-9pm

-Every second Friday, a diverse and dynamic group of youth meet at Kind for an evening of low-pressure hanging out.
-Care, support and harm reduction are a key practice at Café Q and is run by Taryn and other support facilitators.
+On the first and third Fridays, a diverse and dynamic group of youth meet at Kind for an evening of low-pressure hanging out.
+Care, support, and harm reduction are key practices at Café Q which is run by Taryn and other support facilitators.
 Join other youth for game nights, art making, snacks or just to chill and check in with friends.

 Time: 6-9pm